A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research

-Effective traffic management at the link level is essential for maintaining smooth traffic flow and ensuring safety on individual road links within transportation networks.
-This process includes accurate predictions and estimations of traffic conditions such as flow, speed, and travel time.
-DGMs play a pivotal role at this scale by providing advanced insights that support real-time traffic management, routing optimization, and congestion control.
-By leveraging the power of DGMs, traffic managers can respond more effectively to changing conditions on each link and anticipate future variations with greater precision.
-As discussed earlier, one of the benefits of using DGMs in estimation and prediction tasks is their ability to learn the characteristics and distributions from training data, enabling them to generate realistic and reliable data for effective traffic decision-making \citep{lin2018pattern,chen2018traffic,zhang2019gcgan,zhang2019trafficgan,impedovo2019trafficwave,zang2019traffic,xu2020road,li2020spatial,yu2020forecasting, aibin2021short,sun2021traffic,zhang2021satp,zhou2020variational,song2021learn,wang2022traffic,zhao2022graphsage,mo2022quantifying, xu2022gats,khaled2022tfgan}.
-For example, \cite{liang2018deep} introduced a GAN-based model that incorporates two LSTM networks and traffic-flow theory for spatial-temporal traffic state estimation.
-The GAN generates realistic traffic-state values by learning from the underlying data distributions.
+As discussed earlier, one of the benefits of using DGMs in estimation and prediction tasks is their ability to learn the characteristics and distributions from training data, enabling them to generate realistic and reliable data for effective traffic decision-making \citep{lin2018pattern,chen2018traffic,zhang2019gcgan,zhang2019trafficgan,impedovo2019trafficwave,zang2019traffic,xu2020road,li2020spatial,zhou2020variational,yu2020forecasting, aibin2021short,sun2021traffic,zhang2021satp,song2021learn,jin2022gan, wang2022traffic,zhao2022graphsage,mo2022quantifying, xu2022gats,khaled2022tfgan}.
+For example, \cite{yu2019real} proposed a deep neural network architecture called the Graph Convolutional Generative Autoencoder (GCGA) to address real-time speed estimation problems.
+In GCGA, the Graph Convolutional Network (GCN) extracts spatial characteristics, and an autoencoder-based GAN uses these features to generate traffic speed maps from incomplete data.
 Similarly, \cite{li2019learning} presented DeepGTT, a VAE-based model designed to predict travel time distributions by integrating real-time traffic data and spatial features.
 The VAE enables the model to generate realistic travel time distributions even under conditions of data sparsity and variability.
 In another study, \cite{xu2020ge} developed the Graph Embedding GAN (GE-GAN), which selects adjacent links to estimate road traffic speed and volume more accurately.
-To be more specific, it uses Graph Embedding (GE) techniques to represent the spatial characteristics of road networks, while a Wasserstein GAN (WGAN) is employed to generate traffic state data. \cite{jin2022gan} proposed the PL-WGAN, integrating the advantages of multiple deep learning units, including WGAN, GCN, RNN, and attention mechanisms, for predicting short-term traffic speed in urban networks.
-The WGAN in this framework generates realistic traffic speed data by learning from historical patterns and control parameters. \cite{yu2020extracting} introduced a framework combining clustering and generative models to predict taxi hotspots.
+To be more specific, it uses Graph Embedding (GE) techniques to represent the spatial characteristics of road networks, while a Wasserstein GAN (WGAN) is employed to generate traffic state data. \cite{yu2020extracting} introduced a framework combining clustering and generative models to predict taxi hotspots.